Advising and Registration

 Students normally apply for admission to the Recreation Program fall quarter of their sophomore year (students must have reached sophomore status by the spring quarter they plan to begin the program).
 The number of students admitted to the program each year is limited to about sixty.
-Applicants should first submit their materials to the program secretary in Carver 209A (Katey Roemmele, email@example.com, 360-650-3782), and then schedule a 20-30 minute interview with a faculty member.
+Applicants should first submit their materials via email to Taylor Leenstra (firstname.lastname@example.org) and then schedule a 15-20 minute interview with a faculty member (in Carver 209).

 The priority deadline is November 1, 2018.
 Applications will be accepted after the priority deadline date if space is available in the program.
 We are currently at our limit of 60 students; however, you may still turn in an application and have your interview.
 If space opens up in the program, we will contact you.

 Below you will find the steps to apply to the Recreation Program:

 1. Complete the Recreation Program Application.
 (Or pick one up in the Recreation Program Office, Carver 209, or from Taylor Leenstra in Carver 271B.)
 Email all documents in ONE email to email@example.com.